 That being said, Tikal isn’t really a do-it-yourself kind of destination.
 There is almost no signage or informational placards around the park so unless you just want a really good workout and to not learn anything:

-- hire a guide – Talk to your lodging, they should be able to recommend someone.
+- Hire a guide – Talk to your lodging, they should be able to recommend someone.

-- join one of the available Guatemala day tours that includes knowledgeable Tikal tour guides
+- Join one of the available Guatemala day tours that includes knowledgeable Tikal tour guides

-- or stay at Black Rock Lodge and follow in my footsteps
+- Or stay at Black Rock Lodge and follow in my footsteps

-Book your stay here: Black Rock Lodge
+Book your stay at Black Rock Lodge here.

 7. Visit during the low season